We Fight Criminal Traffic Violations in Michigan

 Strategies for your defense may include attacking the legality of your traffic stop and, if necessary, the subsequent search and seizure.
 Depending on your circumstances, we may request a civil conference, or an informal or formal hearing to clear up the violation.

 If you face a serious traffic violation, do not delay; take action.
 There is a statute of limitations, and we want to start investigating your case right away.
 Contact Manley & Manley for a free case consultation.
 Someone is available to hear from you 24 hours a day, 7 days a week.
-Contact us today to schedule your free case consultation and learn more about what we can do for you right now.
+Contact us today to learn more about what we can do for you.